-For many owners of modern diesel-powered vehicles, the term ‘Adblue’ is something they will be getting more and more used to over the next few years.
+For many owners of modern diesel-powered vehicles, ‘Adblue’ is becoming more and more popular to help decrease emissions.
 If you yourself are the owner or operator of diesel vehicles, then read on to better understand what it is and why it’s being used on modern diesel engine vehicles.

-Here at Cooke Fuels, we have a long history of supplying fuels and lubricants to our happy customers for over 170 years.
-So, it should come as no surprise that we’re also able to supply Adblue to both new and existing customers.
-Having a supplier that understands the importance of a steady fuel supply to keep your business running is utmost importance and we understand and always deliver on our promises.
+Here at Cooke Fuels, we have a long history of supplying fuels and lubricants to our happy customers for over 170 years so it should come as no surprise that we’re also able to supply Adblue to both new and existing customers.
+Having a supplier that understands the importance of a steady fuel supply to keep your business running is of utmost importance, which is why we always deliver on our promises.

 If you’d like to place an order of Adblue, speak directly to an adviser on 01282 775431.

 ✔ We’re available to arrange deliveries 24/7, 365 days a year

 ✔ Available in quantities of 10, 210 and 1000 litres (our tankers can carry up to 36000 litres in total)

 ✔ As one of the UK’s longest established fuel distributors, you can be certain you’re buying Adblue the nation trusts

 ✔ Our delivery times are consistently superb; you can always expect supplies to be delivered within 48 hours, but 92% are completed within a day

 ✔ Emergency same day / next day deliveries are always available